Red Velvet Macarons

 Whisk the egg whites on a medium speed until soft peaks form, then add in the granulated sugar.

-Then mix at a medium high speed until stiff peaks form like the photo below.
+Then mix at a medium-high speed until stiff peaks form, like in the photo below.
 Keep a close eye on your mixer to avoid over-mixing your meringue.

 image of meringue that's shiny and has reached stiff peak stage for making macarons